FrantisekKrenzelok/FrantisekKrenzelok.github.io/_posts/2024-03-12-linux-kernel-module-dev.md

   - dev
   - kernel
 ---
+Looking to dip your toes into Linux kernel module development?
+Well, you're in for a treat!
+We've got a no-frills, step-by-step guide that'll take you from zero to hero in no time.
+In this blog, we'll walk you through setting up your local development environment, using qemu for safe testing, and the optional (but highly recommended) integration of gdb for debugging.
+Perfect for beginners, this guide will simplify the seemingly complex world of kernel development into an approachable and manageable process.
+Ready to get started?

 # Abstract
 This guide provides a comprehensive setup for Linux kernel module development.
 It enables development on a local machine and testing on a virtual one, protecting the development system from potential kernel panics.
 Using a Virtual Machine (VM) also facilitates system-wide debugging with gdb.